edmunddylan/n8n-sightco-team-review/README.md

 - [ ] Schedule Trigger for nightly batches
 - [ ] AI Lead Enricher capstone (n8n + Claude + Salesforce)
 - [ ] RAG-powered sales knowledge bot (Supabase vector store)

 ---

-*Last updated: May 2026*
-Right now I'm studying for the Salesforce Administrator certification, learning n8n in the slot between work and dinner, and building things like this repo to prove I can do the work, not just talk about it.
-Long-term plan is to land in CRM consulting and eventually relocate to New York.

-If you're hiring for CRM/RevOps roles where AI integration matters, I'd be happy to talk.

----

-## What's next

-- [ ] Day 11 — Structured JSON output from Claude
-- [ ] Day 12 — Gmail node for automated outreach
-- [ ] Day 13 — Schedule Trigger for nightly batches
-- [ ] Day 18 — Capstone: AI Lead Enricher (n8n + Claude + Salesforce)
-- [ ] Phase 2 — RAG-powered sales knowledge bot (Supabase vector store)

----